Zulfa-Varvani/photo-profiler/README.md

 # photo-profiler 📸

 ## About This Project
 A social media app/photo profile made using React and Firebase!
-Just enter in your name, email, and profile photo and you can create your own photo gallery to show off to friends!
+Just enter your information and login to your account to upload images and share with the public!

+Allows for registration, login, and heading to main dashboard.

 ## To-Do:
 * Authentication with Firebase